jburnhams/quake2/quake2ts/docs/progress.md

 - Added a trace-driven `slideMove` helper that mirrors `PM_SlideMoveGeneric` (minus gravity/stepping) and scripts collision planes through unit tests to verify multi-bump handling.
 - Added a pmove-style `stepSlideMove` that mirrors `PM_StepSlideMove`, including the pm_time velocity preservation flag and bounding-box-aware traces, with tests that step onto a 16u ledge and fall back to the flat slide path when stepping is blocked.
 - Hardened slide movement to bail when starting in solid geometry and to prevent upward motion from converting into a downward bounce when clipping against ceilings, matching the rerelease guardrails.
+- Ported `G_FixStuckObject_Generic` from `rerelease/p_move.cpp` as a pure `fixStuckObjectGeneric` helper that tests each face of the bounding box and keeps the smallest displacement that escapes solid space, complete with Vitest coverage for free, stuck-but-fixable, and no-good-position scenarios.

 ## Artifacts in this stage
 - `docs/rerelease-mapping.md`: structural map of the rerelease server/client/game modules and how they relate to the planned TypeScript/WebGL layers.